jorge-ramirez-upm/RepTate/docs/source/manual/General/units.rst

 Unit-aware data columns are converted to canonical internal units when the file is imported.
 When a plotted axis directly corresponds to an imported column, that axis uses the column metadata.
-Derived views may still use the view's legacy hard-coded unit string.
+Unit-aware derived views may also declare their own axis metadata explicitly, so view axes can stay consistent even when the plotted quantity is not a direct copy of an imported column.

 File parameters in a Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^